 While in schools, classes of 30 pupils are split into two, with the teaching assistant managing half, you might also want to ask who is funding that TA.
 For example, if a particular child ordinarily has a one-to-one teaching assistant who is funded by their EHCP, their parent may want to make an enquiry if that TA isn't providing one-to-one (or whatever level of provision they are paid for) to the child online, or in school in a small class.
 The TA shouldn't be considered a convenience for the school if they were hired to provide support for a specific pupil.

-While the legal provisions in an EHCP have been temporarily relaxed, I don't think it can be considered a "reasonable endeavour" if the TA is simply redeployed to cover a class that doesn't include that child at all.
+It is not acceptable if the TA is simply redeployed to cover a class that doesn't include that child at all.
 If you are a school leader who is doing this, please ask yourself if an inspector or parent would think this is reasonable.
 Convenient, yes, but for whom?
-And don't forget any removal of support must be because of coronavirus, e.g. staff illness, not just because it's easier to do it like that.

 What about teachers' safety?